Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-The case row 3 of table 1 in \cite{Hecklist}, studied in example \ref{sl(2|1)}, is realised by the Lie superalgebra lattice $\textbf{A(1,0)}$.
-This case is described by the diagrams:
+The case row 3 of Table~1 in \cite{Hecklist}, studied in Example~\ref{sl(2|1)}, is realized by the Lie superalgebra lattice ${A(1,0)}$.
+This case is described by the diagrams

-with $q^2 \neq \pm 1$ and simple roots $\text{I}:\lbrace\alpha_1, \alpha_2\rbrace$, $\text{II}:\lbrace\alpha_{12}, -\alpha_2\rbrace$.
+with $q^2 \neq \pm 1$ and simple roots $\mathrm{I}\colon \lbrace\alpha_1, \alpha_2\rbrace$, $\mathrm{II}\colon \lbrace\alpha_{12}, -\alpha_2\rbrace$.
 The set of positive roots is given by $\lbrace \alpha_1, \alpha_2, \alpha_{12}\rbrace$ with unique associate Cartan matrix and inner products

-Therefore the $m_{ij}$ matrix in the standard basis and after reflecting around $\alpha_2$ are given by:
+Therefore the matrix $(m_{ij})$ in the standard basis and after reflecting around $\alpha_2$ are given by

-None of the exceptions of lemma \ref{3 conditions II} appears; therefore $m_{ij}$ is a realising solution $\forall r$.
-This result matches with example \ref{sl(2|1)}. \begin{oss} As observed in example \ref{sl(2|1)}, if we allow the value $q^2=-1$ we obtain row 2 of table 1 in \cite{Hecklist}. \end{oss} \begin{oss} The simple roots in the standard chamber of $A(1,0)$ can be expressed by
+None of the exceptions of Lemma~\ref{3 conditions II} appears; therefore $(m_{ij})$ is a realizing solution for all~$m$.
+This result matches with Example~\ref{sl(2|1)}. \begin{oss} As observed in Example~\ref{sl(2|1)}, if we allow the value $q^2=-1$ we obtain row 2 of Table~1 in~\cite{Hecklist}. \end{oss} \begin{oss} The simple roots in the standard chamber of $A(1,0)$ can be expressed by

 \end{oss}